hazelvaq/San-Joaquin-Canopy-Structure/README.md

 This project analyzes the accuracy of Landsat tree canopy height by comparing it to on-the-ground field surveys.
 The scope of area is the San Joaquin Experimental Range in
 California.
-This project was completed in R. The steps of this project include:
+This project was completed in R and the full code can be found in `tree_canopy.Rmd`.
+The steps of this project include:

 - raster manipulation
 - spatial joining